 I started with a straw wreath that I have used many times.
 If you read my 3 decorating secrets for fall you will know what I’m talking about.
 I usually have sheet moss on hand but I was out so I purchased a roll at Michael’s with a 40% off coupon.

 I started tacking down the moss from the corner and I used pins to hold it in place.
-Be sure to use dark top pins or place them in discrete areas, not need for those Once I wrapped that piece around I cut it with scissors.
+Be sure to use dark top pins or place them in discrete areas so they aren’t seen.
+Once I wrapped a piece of moss around the wreath I cut it with scissors.
 There is no real pattern to cutting the moss.
-I did it on big random pieces because I didn’t want it to look too perfect.
+I did it on big random pieces overlapping because I didn’t want it to look too perfect.

-I decided to hang this wreath in my foyer where it would be see a lot.
-Just as much by guest as it will be by the entire family.
-We have an open foyer to the dining room, stairs and living room.
+I decided to hang this wreath in my foyer where it would be seen more.
+We have an open foyer to the dining room, stairs and living room so we can see it all day.

 You could hang with ribbon or fabric like did here.
 I had this fabric I plan to make pillows with (one day) so I cut a strip, folded it in half, ironed it in place and hung it up.